Mathematics for CSET

 4 Important points about CSET Math Section

-As far as CSET Mathematics test is concerned, it is available in Computer-based administration.
-The following points sum up the features of the math test of CSET:
+As far as the Mathematics test is concerned, it is available in Computer-based administration.
+The following points sum up the features of the Math test:

-The test takers intending to take CSET Mathematics must complete the registration procedure for each subtest in individual sessions.
+The test takers must complete the registration procedure for each subtest in individual sessions.

 For Foundational-Level Mathematics, there are two domains or subareas in which the students need to answer the questions.
 While the first sub category includes Algebra and Number Theory, the second category comprises of Probability and Statistics followed by Geometry.

-Those test takers, who intend to obtain Single Subject Teaching Certification in Foundational-Level Mathematics, get an opportunity to teach in specific areas of this subject such as consumer mathematics, general mathematics, probability and statistics, algebra and geometry.
+Those test takers, who intend to obtain Single Subject Teaching Certification in Foundational-Level Mathematics, get an opportunity to teach in specific areas of this subject such as Consumer Mathematics, General Mathematics, Probability and Statistics, Agebra and Geometry.

-For Algebra in the Foundational-Level of CSET Mathematics, the topics include Algebraic Structures, Polynomial Equations and Inequalities, Functions and Linear Algebra.
+For Algebra in the Foundational-Level, the topics include Algebraic Structures, Polynomial Equations and Inequalities, Functions and Linear Algebra.

 Similarly, the topics of Geometry include Parallelism, Plane Euclidean Geometry, Three-Dimensional Geometry and Transformational Geometry.